 It also does not imply that AOE fans would prefer a new ending because they want Eren to be happy and prosperous.

-Obviously, it will not work because Eren cannot have a happy ending in Attack on Titan because that is not the point of Hajime Isayama's writing at all.
+Obviously, it will not work because Eren cannot have a happy ending in Attack on Titan.
+After all, that is not the point of Hajime Isayama's writing.

 If Eren survives the Rumbling, his life will be even more tragic and devastating.

-There are also inconsistencies and differences that show there might be multiple timelines in Attack on Titan that are part of a bigger narrative.
+Some inconsistencies and differences also show that there might be multiple timelines in Attack on Titan that are part of a bigger narrative.

 ALSO READ: Just How Tall Is Eren’s Founding Titan?